keithjgrant/keithjgrant.com/content/posts/2019/01/preparing-your-site-for-posting-notes.md

 You’ll also need to enable something called Web Sign-in so you can use some of the tools I will mention in the upcoming posts.

 I’ll walk you through these things below.
-My thoughts on site structure may be self-apparent to you, but be sure you don’t miss the setup instructions for Web Sign-in, as this will be an essential prerequisite as we continue in the following posts.
+My thoughts on site structure may be self-apparent, but be sure you don’t miss the setup instructions for Web Sign-in, as this will be an essential prerequisite as we continue in the following posts.

 ## Static site structure

 I use Hugo and Netlify for my site.
+My site content is stored in a git repository.
+For new posts, I create a markdown file anywhere within a `content` directory.
+Hugo builds these files into web pages, with URLs matching the directory structure.
+When a change is pushed to Github, Netlify automatically runs Hugo and publishes the resulting pages.
-If you want help getting started with those, Sara Soueidan has [a great post on setting those up](https://www.sarasoueidan.com/blog/jekyll-ghpages-to-hugo-netlify/).
+If you want help getting started with these, Sara Soueidan has [a great post on setting those up](https://www.sarasoueidan.com/blog/jekyll-ghpages-to-hugo-netlify/).

-My instructions in this series can be applied to any static site generator and hosting setup, as long as you have an automatic build process, but it you’ll have to adapt some of the specifics yourself.
+My instructions in this series can be applied to any static site generator and hosting setup.
+As long as you have a static site and an automatic build process, it should work for you, but it you may have to adapt some of the specifics yourself.

-It usually makes sense to have separate places on your site for long- and short-form posts.
+It usually makes sense to have separate places in your site structure for long- and short-form posts.
 On my site, I have broken these up into separate directories called `posts` and `notes`.
 I’ve also added additional directories for `replies`, `likes`, and `bookmarks`;
-you don’t have to add these if you don’t want to, but I find them useful to have.
+you don’t have to add these if you don’t want to, but I find them useful.

 Inside all five of these directories, have subdirectories for each year, and subdirectories for each month within those.
 My directory structure looks [something like this](https://github.com/keithjgrant/keithjgrant.com):